ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Then check all the other flight modes one by one.
 Check FS behaviour also.

 At this point the plane should be flyable and well trimmed.
-Now you can explore all the other features of Ardupilot and tweak your setup to personal preferences.
+Now you can explore all the other features of ArduPilot and tweak your setup to personal preferences.
 If you elect to use AUTOTUNE, be sure to read its `documentation <automatic-tuning-with-autotune.html>`__ thoroughly.
 Failing to run the autotune procedures as recommended bears the risk to decrease , rather than increase, your airframe's flight handling characteristics.

 Mind that the default settings do work fairly well for most standard sized aircraft.